You are here

 IASO Maternity Hospital, Director of Flow Cytometry & Regenerative Medicine Research

 Vasiliki Kalodimou graduated from Imperial University of Medicine in UK with a Masters in human molecular genetics.
 She also holds a PhD in stem cells expansion-flow cytometry and regenerative medicine from Kapodistrian University of Medicine in Greece.
 Dr. Kalodimou decided to become involved in stem cell research when her mother was diagnosed with breast cancer during her first year in college - her decision was that she wanted to help other people find stem cell therapies.
-She is an expert in flow cytometry and stem cells, and her research is focusing in the application of adipose mesenchymal stem cells to regenerative medicine, where Dr. Kalodimou has 2 patents.
-In addition to collaboration with state universities and pharmaceutical companies on research projects, Dr. Kalodimou also publishes her findings.
-The Greek version of her first book is Basic Principles in Flow Cytometry, while the English version was published by AABB Press and was placed as medical student reference material in the USA and India.
-Her latest book, A Handbook to Mesenchymal Stem Cells in Regenerative Medicine, was published in 2015.
+She is an expert in flow cytometry and stem cells, and her research focuses on the application of adipose mesenchymal stromal cells to regenerative medicine, where Dr. Kalodimou has two patents.
+Her first book is Basic Principles in Flow Cytometry, and the English version was placed as medical student reference material in the USA and India.
 Dr. Kalodimou is an AABB Lead/Sole assessor and a board member at the AABB Cellular Therapy Accreditation Program Unit for worldwide standards development.
-She is a past leader (2013-2016) of the AABB Cellular Therapy Subsection on CT Product Manufacturing and Testing.
-She is a mentor for the AABB Cellular Therapy, Professional Engagement Program (PEP), where in 2017 she received the “Shining Star” award.
+She was a mentor for the AABB Cellular Therapy, Professional Engagement Program (PEP), where in 2017 she received the “Shining Star” award.
 Dr. Kalodimou is currently the director of research in regenerative medicine at IASO Maternity Hospital near Athens, which is the largest maternity hospital in Greece.
 Kalodimou’s passion is working on research projects for better patient health.

 Joanne Kurtzberg, MD